AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

 - Continuous Data Replication
     - on-prem to AWS or vice-versa
 - can encrypt source and target endpoints by using SSL certs
+- can be used to migrate RDS Aurora to
+    - Aurora Serverless
+    - Aurora in different region

 ## Backup